k-box/k-box/resources/assets/pages/en/help.md

 **4. What is a microsite?**

 A one-pager for visitors to learn about your project.
 Can be compared with a Project business card.
-Example, [Regional Pasture Network microsite](https://pasture.klink.asia/projects/pasture-network/en)

 **5. What are the advantages of a microsite compared to normal website?**